});

 Do BMW engines need carbon cleaning?

-Many direct-injection BMW engines develop carbon buildup on the intake valves
+Many direct-injection BMW engines can develop carbon buildup on the intake valves over time.
+This can affect airflow, performance, fuel economy, and drivability.

 How often should BMW transmission fluid be serviced?